Operation Fox Hunt

-Operation Fox Hunt (猎狐专项行动) is a Chinese covert global operation whose purported aim is anti-corruption under Chinese Communist Party general secretary Xi Jinping's administration.
-It has led to the arrest of over 40 of its 100 most wanted globally.
-The program has been accused of targeting Chinese dissidents living abroad to stop their activism under the guise of returning corrupt Chinese nationals to China to face criminal charges.
+Operation Fox Hunt (猎狐专项行动) is a global operation of the government of the People's Republic of China whose purported aim is anti-corruption.
+It was launched in 2014 under the general secretaryship of Xi Jinping and focuses on repatriating wanted Chinese nationals from other countries.
+As of 2017, it has led to the arrest of over 40 individuals.
+Some Western governments and critics have accused the operation of targeting Chinese dissidents living abroad to stop their activism under the guise of returning corrupt Chinese nationals to the country to face criminal charges.

 History

 Operation Fox Hunt was launched in June 2014.
-In the course of six months during 2015 Operation Fox Hunt repatriated 680 people to China.
+In the course of six months during 2015, it repatriated 680 people to China.

-In 2015 Operation Fox Hunt scored its first big success in Europe with the arrest and extradition of a woman surnamed Zhang from Italy.
+In 2015, it scored its first big success in Europe with the arrest and extradition of a woman surnamed Zhang from Italy.
 It was the first time a European country had extradited someone to China on accusations of financial crimes.

 In March 2017, Ningxia investigators and Paris embassy personnel “successfully persuaded” fugitive Zheng Ning to come home, after he had lived in France for three years before his mysterious disappearance.
 Despite an extradition treaty between France and China, French officials were not informed of the repatriation, leading French intelligence to lodge a complaint.
-Paul Charon, an expert on China at the French defense ministry's Institute for Strategic Research, says “It also shows a bigger phenomenon: the hardening stance of the regime in Beijing, which dares to carry out these operations overseas and mock the sovereignty of other countries.”
+Paul Charon, an expert on China at the French defense ministry's Institute for Strategic Research, said “It also shows a bigger phenomenon: the hardening stance of the regime in Beijing, which dares to carry out these operations overseas and mock the sovereignty of other countries.”

-The Canadian Security Intelligence Service (CSIS) publicly acknowledged to The Globe and Mail that China is using threats and intimidation against members of Canada's Chinese community that are akin to the tactics used in Operation Fox Hunt.
-CSIS said that “these tactics can also be used as cover for silencing dissent, pressuring political opponents and instilling a general fear of state power no matter where a person is located.”

-According to Freedom House, the Chinese intelligence and state security apparatus consisting of the People's Liberation Army (PLA), the Ministry of Public Security (MPS) and the Ministry of State Security (MSS) are thought to play key roles in the coordination of Fox Hunt.
-The MPS is China's national police and domestic counter-intelligence agency responsible for law enforcement and the MSS is responsible for foreign and counter-intelligence.
-The MPS is alleged to handle the re-patriation of corruption suspects to Chinese territory while the MSS is thought to be responsible for targeting and handling political dissidents abroad with the PLA playing a role in cyberwarfare and spyware campaigns targeted at dissidents abroad.
+In January 2024, the prosecutor general of the Supreme People's Procuratorate Ying Yong called on the country to develop "foreign related rule of law" and legal experts with expertise on foreign jurisdictions and legal systems in order to more effectively combat transnational anti-corruption, counterterrorism and cybercrime cases; indicating an increased focus on utilizing foreign judicial systems to pursue domestic corruption suspects which have fled abroad to evade prosecution.